Renovation

-How much should you renovate your NYC apartment before selling it?
+How much should you renovate your NYC apartment or house before selling?

-• Getting a good price isn’t the only goal, selling quickly is another reason to upgrade
+• Getting a good price isn’t the only goal—selling quickly is another reason to upgrade

 • Stress, inconvenience, and your construction timeline are important considerations